hackingmaterials/atomate/docs_rst/installation.rst

 * custodian_ runs VASP and performs error checking/handling and checkpointing
 * FireWorks_ enables designing, managing and executing workflows.

-Details about how atomate is designed, how these different pieces interact, and how to run and write your own workflows will be covered in later tutorials as well as an academic publication on atomate.
+Details about how atomate is designed can be found in the `atomate paper`_ and an overview of how these different pieces interact are in a `Slideshare presentation`_.
+Running and writing your own workflows are covered in later tutorials.
 For now, these topics will be covered here in enough depth to get you set up and to help you know where to troubleshoot if you are having problems.

 It is assumed that you are comfortable with basic Linux shell commands and navigation.
 If not, `Linux Journey`_ and `Linux Command`_ breifly cover enough to get you started.
 It will also be helpful if you are familiar with Python, but it is not strictly required for installation.